Lavariet/Lavariet/README.md

  Some of the Techs I like:

-- JavaScript / Typescript
+- EcmaScript
-- Node and Deno
+- Node
 - Go
-- React
+- kinda interested in Rust

- And a bunch of which I don't like xD:
+ And a bunch of which I don't like:
 - Java, instant legacy overengineered overcomplicated Code
-- Angular, I dislike Annotations as they break 'Code Structure / Flow'
-- Vue, don't like the custom directives
-- Svelte, great idea, whacky syntax
-- Stuff like Lit or Stencil, goes to show that the web components / custom elements idea is popular, but putting it in a class based structure with a bunch of overcompilication and inconvenience was not a good idea for a standard
+- Angular, Vue, React and basically every oder Framework as they overengineer the solution to oftentimes simple problems

  I’m currently learning
-- more React
+- (Job) more React
-- Graphql
+- (Job) Graphql
+- (Job) Node
-- Deno
+- Go